Arifbhrn/devops-bootcamp-project/README.md

 ```
 ## Running this yourself

 1. Store the Cloudflare tunnel token once, before the first apply.
+The parameter name below isn't fixed, it just has to        match `tunnel_parameter` in `ansible/playbook-stack.yaml` wherever you actually run this from.
    ```
       aws ssm put-parameter \
      --name /devops-bootcamp-project/tunnel-token \
      --type SecureString \
      --value "<your tunnel token>"
    ```
 2. Terraform apply — provisions the VPC, subnets, security groups, IAM role, and all three EC2 instances.
-The controller's     user_data (controller-setup.sh) installs Ansible and the geerlingguy.docker Galaxy role, clones this repo, and generates   inventory.ini from the instances real private IPs at boot.
+The controller's     `user_data` `(controller-setup.sh)` installs Ansible and the geerlingguy.docker Galaxy role, clones this repo, and          generates inventory.ini from the instances real private IPs at boot.

 3. SSH into the controller as ssm-user and run the playbooks in order:
    ```